fanappics/buoy/README.md

 - https://pattern-library.dequelabs.com is a resource for an accessible UI library we can use for an example of accessibility techniques.
 - https://github.com/pa11y/pa11y is an accessibility-focused testing tool used in our CI process

-## Live Style Guide and Documentation
+## Living Style Guide and Documentation

-This project uses [Vue Styleguidist](https://github.com/vue-styleguidist/vue-styleguidist) to maintain a living styleguide You can view the living style guide and documentation [here](https://fanappics.github.io/buoy/)
+This project uses [Vue Styleguidist](https://github.com/vue-styleguidist/vue-styleguidist) to maintain a living style guide You can view the living style guide and documentation [here](https://fanappics.github.io/buoy/)

 ### Updating the style guide